JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 Note:

-* The broadcasting syntax is necessary apply replacement operations to every column in a data frame.
+* The broadcasting syntax is necessary to apply replacement operations to every column in a data frame.
 * In-place replacement in a data frame requires the type of the replacement value to match the respective column data type.
 * It follows that replacing `"None"` with `missing` in-place requires a call to `allowmissing!(df)` in the final example below.